Mac23256/dataquestio/guided_project3_mark_mukasa.md

 This dataset is composed of a dataframe with 20 columns and 50000 rows of data.
 Most of the columns donot have null values, save for the notRepairedDamage, fuelType, model, gearbox, and vehicleType columns.
 5 columns are of integer datatype, and 15 are of object datatypes.
-The colun names are of camelcase.
+The column names are of camelcase.

 ```python